droyed/benchit/README.rst

 Multiple arguments with groupings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will extend the previous example to make the second argument a variable too and study the trend as we vary the number of columns.
+We will extend the previous example to make the second argument a variable too and study the trend as we vary the number of columns, resulting in subplots.

 .. code-block:: python